gabriel119435/myNeuralNetwork/readMe.md

 It has lots of comments explaining what is what, but it's very similar to the original source code, I only changed some names to adapt source code to my learning experience.

 On `numbers/`, you can see some examples analyzed by the NN

+`nn1.py` is the simplest one, with 95.18% accuracy

+`nn2.py` is the improved one, with 96.61% accuracy

+on `nn#_test.py`, you can check some hyper parameters and basic grid search used